alttch/pulr/README.md

 * "version" field in configuration file should be set to "2"

-* "transform" syntax was changed a little bit, see config examples.
+* "transform" syntax was changed a little bit, see config examples. "speed" function renamed to "calc_speed".

 * more command line args.